What is scleroderma

 There is currently no effective disease-modifying treatment option for scleroderma and no available treatment to reverse the effects of fibrosis.
 Autologous lipotransfer offers real promise as a future treatment.

-Professor Butler and Lynn Steblecki will be discussing this treatment further at our annual conference on Saturday 16th September.
-Find out more and book your place today.
+Professor Butler and Lynn Steblecki discussed this treatment at our annual conference.